MileHacker Logo

 Long-Distance Buses

-FlixBus is the dominant long-distance bus provider in Germany and across Europe.
+FlixBus is the dominant long-distance bus provider within Germany and throughout Europe.
 It a comprehensive network of connections from Cologne to numerous national and overseas locations.
-Bus travel often a cheaper alternative to trains, though typically slower.
+Bus traveling a lot a cheaper alternative to trains, though typically slower.

 FlixBus Details